mhoc/restful/README.md

 This is a collection of some of the ideas I keep in mind while designing APIs and API endpoints.

+## What Is REST?

+Nearly zero APIs which purport to be "REST" APIs or "RESTful" do a remotely adequate job of conforming to the original design ideals of REST as outlined by Roy Fielding in the early '90s.
+This document is no different.
+This document is aligned with the industrialized perversion of the idea of REST APIs more-so than any idealized concept few have actually built.

 ## One API, Preferably In The Host

 The word "API" should appear once in any URL your server hosts.

 - `api.mycompany.com` is the most preferrable and common; a subdomain on the overall site.